Logo

 Online collections.
 How to arrange an office collection without putting financial pressure on individuals to contribute?

-I received a request via my group work email from my manager, with a £20 suggested contribution and the bank account details to arrange a transfer.
+I received a request via my group work email from my manager, with a £20 suggested contribution for the whip-round and the bank account details to arrange a transfer.

 Upon reading the email, I felt a sort of sinking feeling.
 An instant pressure.
 After-all, it was a cost that i hadn’t budgeted for and in economically challenging times, the pressure to contribute felt very real.
 If I transferred a lower amount to what was suggested, it would be pretty obvious.
 They’d see it in black and white in the bank account.
 Would I be the only one?
 Would I be perceived as being tight?
 Would it seem like i didn’t value the individual or worse yet spark assumptions that i didn’t even like them?